Montana | Locum Tenens Travel Lifestyle

 Looking for your next locum tenens opportunity?
 Look no further!
-Our client in Montana is looking for a radiologist to begin coverage in mid June.
+Our client in Montana is looking for a dermatologist to begin coverage in early March 2024.
 Hours include 8a – 5p shifts from Mondays – Fridays.
-The selected locum will be handling CT scans, MRIs, ultrasounds, x-rays, and other general radiology...
+The selected locum will be handling acne, eczema, biopsies, excisions, med orders, and other...
 View This Job

 WHAT YOU NEED TO KNOW ABOUT VISITING MONTANA AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST